aixnr/coronavirus/content/_index.md

 A study to look at the possibility of re-infection was carried out in non-human primate rhesus macaques ([Bao et al. 2020][imm_6], preprint).
 In this study, four monkeys were challenged with 1x10<sup>6</sup> TCID<sub>50</sub> SARS-CoV-2 via intratracheal route and re-challenge was done via the same route with the same dose on day 28 after the primary infection.
 The authors show that in re-challenged animals, no viral replication was detected in tissues, therefore providing the evidence that primary exposure (in the case of infection) to SARS-CoV-2 could protect from subsequent exposure.

+**■ Serology testing**
+To be added later, see Amanat et al (2020, preprint, reagent and diagnostic proposal) and Long et al. (2020, preprint, diagnostic proposal).

 **■ ASCs/PBs response**
 A study suggests the peak antibody-secreting cells (ASCs, also termed plasmablasts, PBs; gated on CD27<sup>+</sup>CD38<sup>+</sup>) on day 8 following symptom onset ([Thevarajan et al. 2020][imm_3]).